videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 - Every Participant will receive a callback [`onStreamEnabled()`](/react-native/api/sdk-reference/use-participant/events#onstreamenabled) event of the [`useParticipant()`](/react-native/api/sdk-reference/use-participant/introduction) hook with the `Stream` object.

-- Every Participant will receive a callback [`onMediaStatusChanged()`](/react-native/api/sdk-reference/use-participant/events#onmediastatuschanged) event of the [`useParticipant()`](/react-native/api/sdk-reference/use-participant/introduction) hook with the kind of media and its status.
+- Every Participant will receive a callback [`onMediaStatusChanged()`](/react-native/api/sdk-reference/use-participant/events#onmediastatuschanged) event of the [`useParticipant()`](/react-native/api/sdk-reference/use-participant/introduction) hook with the type of media and its status.

 ### Events associated with muteMic

 - Every Participant will receive a callback on [`onStreamDisabled()`](/react-native/api/sdk-reference/use-participant/events#onstreamdisabled) event of the [`useParticipant()`](/react-native/api/sdk-reference/use-participant/introduction) hook with the `Stream` object.

-- Every Participant will receive a callback on [`onMediaStatusChanged()`](/react-native/api/sdk-reference/use-participant/events#onmediastatuschanged) event of the [`useParticipant()`](/react-native/api/sdk-reference/use-participant/introduction) hook with the kind of media and its status.
+- Every Participant will receive a callback on [`onMediaStatusChanged()`](/react-native/api/sdk-reference/use-participant/events#onmediastatuschanged) event of the [`useParticipant()`](/react-native/api/sdk-reference/use-participant/introduction) hook with the type of media and its status.

 ### Events associated with toggleMic